 Join us for a discussion by three library experts with specialist knowledge in the fields of library architecture, the development and management of public libraries and the guardianship of cultural collections.

-Join chair Anna Miles (Curator, Ex Libris) in discussion with panellists Jon Rennie; (Architect and Principal of Athfield Architects) Jane Wild (Manager at Heritage Collections, Te Kura Tawhiti, Auckland Libraries) and Carolyn Robertson (Libraries and Information Manager at Christchurch City Council).
+Join chair Anna Miles (Curator, Ex Libris) in discussion with panellists Jon Rennie; (Architect and Principal of Athfield Architects), Jane Wild (Manager at Heritage Collections, Te Kura Tawhiti, Auckland Libraries) and Allison Dobbie (former Principal Development Advisor Community Services and General Manager, Libraries and Information at Auckland Council).